 While early stigma was primarily related to sinfulness, modern suicide stigma has different areas of focus.
 This post on suicide stigma looks at research identifying the most common stigmatized attitudes about someone who suicides:

 - punishing others

-Language matters when it comes to mental illness, but words are a reflection of attitudes, and changing attitudes is what will make a lasting difference, not trying to control people’s words.
+Language matters when it comes to mental illness, but words are a reflection of the underlying attitudes of the people using those words.
+Changing attitudes is what will make a lasting difference, not trying to control people’s words.

 These posts explore the issue of language and whether it’s a useful target for reducing suicide-related stigma:

 - Is “committed suicide” worth making an issue out of?

 - Failed/Successful Suicide: Do Words Matter?
 What’s the Real Failure?: This post looks at whether words are less important than the bigger failures (like the health care system)

 How the media reports on suicides matters.
 Suicide contagion is a well-recognized phenomenon that involves an uptick in suicide rates that can occur following public suicides when there’s been inappropriate reporting.
 Carefully following suicide reporting guidelines can decrease the risk of this.